 You've overcome ID theft.
 You probably don't want to go through it all again.
 To prevent a repeat of the months-long recovery of your identity, financials, and perhaps even your sanity and health, take steps to secure your accounts.

 Stop clicking on links in unsolicited emails from your bank, loan company, PayPal, Facebook, whatever.
-Learn to spot fake emails, change all of your passwords, employ tighter security steps (two-factor authentication, where a code is sent to your phone or email when you try to log into a bank account online, for example), and remain vigilant of the risks.
+Instead, learn to spot fake emails, change your passwords, employ tighter security steps (two-factor authentication, where a code is sent to your phone or email when you try to log into a bank account online, for example), and remain vigilant of the risks.
 Know and understand how it happened the first time to reduce the chances of a repeat occurrence.

 - We've also highlighted the best identity theft protection